Guide: Employee-Driven Continuous Improvement

 Impact metrics

 • Cost savings or cost avoidance.
-Halfords tracks £759K of realised value across 515 implemented ideas in their first 6 months.
+Halfords tracks £759K of realised value across 515 implemented ideas in their first six months.

 • Quality improvements.
 Defects per million, returns, warranty costs, customer complaints.